DarynOngera/urlxpanda/extension/README.md

 ## Setup

-1. Make sure the URLXpanda server is running on `http://localhost:8000`
-2. Start the server with: `cd web && python3 serve.py`
-3. The extension will automatically connect to the local API
+The extension is pre-configured to use the production URLXpanda server.
+No additional setup is required.

 ## Usage